Broome to Perth

 Day 04/05/06: Karijini

 Drive from Port Hedland to Karijini.
-It’s a long drive to Karijini, but once you are there set up a camp for a few nights – there’s a lot to see.
-There are falls, pools, hikes, gorges – look up some pictures.
-If you stop at a tourist information centre on the way you’ll be able to get some maps, and possibly join an abseiling/canyoning tour if you feel adventurous.
+It’s a long drive to Karijini, but once you are there you should set up a camp for a few nights.
+There’s a lot to see.
+There are falls, swimming holes, hikes and incredible gorges.
+If you stop at a tourist information centre on the way you’ll be able to get some maps.
+We can recommend Mount Bruce, Dales Gorge and Fortescue Falls but there are more beautiful sights to see. (which are included in our guidebook!)

 Day 07: Karijini to Exmouth